Bø Station

-Bø Station (Bø stasjon) is a railway station located in Midt-Telemark in Vestfold og Telemark, Norway on Sørlandet Line.
+Bø Station (Bø stasjon) is a railway station located in Midt-Telemark in Telemark, Norway on Sørlandet Line.
 The station is served by express trains to Kristiansand as well as serving as a major transport hub in western Telemark.

 History

 The station was opened in 1924 when Sørlandet Line was opened to Bø, and was the terminal station until Lunde Station opened in 1925.